No matter the stage at which a customer is in their journey to purchase, communication is key.

 Select Effective Tools

 Automation is a common part of many eCommerce email marketing campaigns.
 Come up with an image for your messages.
 This may vary depending on the subject.
-For instance, a receipt and additional discount may make use of mostly text.
-But if you want to entice someone who has been inactive for a long to join a contest, you may need more.
+For instance, a receipt and additional discount may mostly use text.
+But if you want to entice someone inactive for a long to join a contest, you may need more.

 Pictures aside, you might have to include a video.
 Even with newsletters, the design matters a lot.
 If the page design is lousy, some people won’t pay that much attention to the message.
 Other capabilities like scheduling and analytics are also important.